 Composers seeking General or LDS commissions may apply for either but not both, and should submit no more than one proposal to any program.
 FAQS Composers must have an agreement with the performer(s) for whom they will compose the new piece.
 Applications may be submitted by the composers, their agents, or performers committed to the premiere.
 FAQS

 There are no restrictions regarding musical style, nationality, age, gender, race, religion, or political persuasion of either the composer or performer(s), nor the locale of performance venues.
 Since the award is a commission, anonymous submission is not necessary.
 The only limitations are:

-2) Barlow General or LDS commission recipients will not be considered for subsequent General or LDS commissions until the previously commissioned work has been completed;
+2) Recipients of previous General or LDS Commission will not be considered for subsequent General or LDS commissions until the previously commissioned work has been completed.
+FAQS

 3) Composers may not receive a Barlow General or LDS Commission for two consecutive years.
 FAQS